-Students must keep their UCLA mailing and email addresses up to date and may change them online via My.UCLA (www.my.ucla.edu) or in person at Enrollment and Degree Services, 1113 Murphy Hall.
+Students must keep their UCLA mailing and email addresses up to date and may change them online via My.UCLA (https://my.ucla.edu/) or in person at Enrollment and Degree Services, 1113 Murphy Hall.
 For students employed by UCLA (TA, Workstudy, etc.), updating My.UCLA does not also update the UCLA Employee Data Base.
-Please also be sure to inform Megan Kor of address changes (310-825-0972, mkor@arts.ucla.edu)
+You must log in to UCPath to update your own mailing address.
+UCLA staff are unable to do this on your behalf.